steverhoades/multiuser-sketchpad/README.md

 ```php
 $loop = React\EventLoop\Factory::create();
 ```
 This code uses the event loop factory which will determine which event loop to use based on the extensions loaded on your system.
 If it cannot find any it will fall back to using the system select loop.
-Although ineffecient it will be perfectly fine for this demo.
+Although inefficient it will be perfectly fine for this demo.

 Next we create the HTTP Server to server the .html client and other static files such as CSS and Javascript.